Sailing: Heeling

 A sailing vessel heels when the boat leans over to the side in reaction to wind forces on the sails.

-A sailing vessel's form stability (derived from the shape of the hull and the position of the center of gravity) is the starting point for resisting heeling.
+A sailing vessel's form stability (derived from the hull shape and the position of the center of gravity) is the starting point for resisting heeling.
 Catamarans and iceboats have a wide stance that makes them resistant to heeling.
 Additional measures for trimming a sailing craft to control heeling include: